Precision calculations of $B\to K^*$ form factors from SCET sum rules beyond leading-power contributions: Numerical analysis

-where $m^{2}_{i,pole}$ denotes the masses of the corresponding resonances below the particle-pair production threshold $(m_B+m_{K^{*}})$ with different quantum numbers.
-For convenience, we have summarized the masses of the resonances relevant to our parameterization in Tab.~\ref{tab:pole} following Ref.~\cite{Bharucha:2015bzk}.
-We will truncate the $z$-series expansion at $N=3$ in the subsequent fitting process, the contribution after the quadratic terms is negligible due to $|z|_{\text{max}}<0.1$.
+where $m^{2}_{i,\text{pole}}$ denotes the masses of the corresponding resonances below the particle-pair production threshold $(m_B+m_{K^{*}})$ with distinct quantum numbers.
+For convenience, we have summarized the masses of the resonances relevant to our parameterization in Tab.~\ref{tab:pole} as given in Ref.~\cite{Bharucha:2015bzk}.
+We will truncate the $z$-series expansion at $N=3$ in the subsequent fitting process, since the contribution beyond quadratic terms is negligible due to $|z(q^2)|_{\text{max}}<0.1$.